Helpful Gardening Tips

 Open your plants and inspect the same day received.
 We guarantee your plants to be in excellent condition and arrive alive.
 If you have any problems with your order, please contact us via email (do not call us, email us with pictures) and state the problem and photos of the problem along with your order # to email@example.com within 24 hours of order receival.
 No exceptions to this warranty so please, if you have any problems, we must receive an email within 24 hours of delivery.

-Willow Oak Seedlings are a Beautiful Shade Producer and Hardy Planting Zone 2-9
+Willow Oak Seedlings, Quercus Phellos are a Beautiful Shade Producer and Hardy Planting Zone 2-9

-Willow Oak Tree is a Wildlife Attracting Acorn Producer
+Willow Oak Tree, Quercus Phellos is a Wildlife Attracting Acorn Producer

 Many small animals such as squirrels, deer, and birds are happy to see this tree since it produces many acorns for them to eat.
 The leaves of the tree turn different colors depending on which season it is.
-During the summer the leaves are light and dark green, and during the autumn the leaves are yellow or a russet red.
-The willow oak tree can grow from a low height of forty feet to as high as sixty feet.
-Once the willow oak tree has reached its full growth, the width of the tree can be from thirty to forty feet around.
+During the summer, the leaves are light and dark green, and during the autumn, the leaves are yellow or russet red.
+The willow oak tree can grow from a low height of forty feet to sixty feet.
+Once the willow oak tree has reached its total growth, the width of the tree can be from thirty to forty feet around.
 The tree grows much better if it is placed where the sun can shine on it entirely.
-The tree grows well in a variety of soils from the acid soil, dry soil, moist soil, sandy soil, wet soil and clay soil.
+The tree grows well in various soils, from acid soil, dry soil, moist soil, sandy soil, wet soil, and clay soil.
 The tree likes acid soil and full sun the best but does well in other types of soil and weather conditions.